frank-qcd-qk/duckietown-lx/braitenberg/README.md

 simulated environment.
 The other is VNC and only useful for some exercises, follow the instructions in the notebooks to see if you need to access VNC.

 This simulation test is just that, a test.
-Don't trust it fully.
+Do not trust it fully.
 If you want a more accurate metric of performance, continue reading to the `Perform local evaluation` section below.